Hunde im Stress - Hund versteckt sich und schaut verängstigt

 4. Changed social interactions

-Excessive clinginess: A dog who suddenly becomes extremely clingy may be seeking security in your presence.
+Excessive clinginess: A dog that suddenly becomes extremely clingy may be seeking security in your presence.

-Aggressive behavior: Some dogs react to stress with aggression toward other animals or people.
+Aggressive behavior: Some dogs react to stress with aggression towards other animals or people.

-Sudden fear of everyday things: A dog that suddenly becomes afraid of sounds, people, or objects that were previously familiar may be under stress.
+Sudden fear of everyday things: A dog that suddenly becomes afraid of noises, people, or objects that were previously familiar to it may be under stress.

 Loss of appetite: Stress can cause a dog to suddenly lose interest in food.

-Excessive drinking or refusing water: Untypical drinking behavior can also be an indicator of stress.
+Excessive drinking or refusal of water: Unusual drinking behavior can also be an indicator of stress.

 6. Changes in toilet habits

-Uncleanliness: A dog that suddenly urinates or defecates in the house even though it is normally housebroken may be stressed.
+Inappropriate elimination: A dog that suddenly urinates or defecates in the house, even though it is normally house-trained, could be stressed.

 7. Self-soothing behavior